 Quitting is much easier with friends, allies, coaches, or all of the above.
 Groups like Alcoholics Anonymous (AA), as well as alternatives like SMART recovery, are one way to find a supportive community.
 You might also find a sponsor or a recovery coach helpful.
 This means having an experienced ally to keep you on track, offer trustworthy advice, and hold you accountable when you need it.

 Finally, simply telling friends and relatives what you’re doing and asking for their support can make a big difference.
 If people know, and are prepared to help, you’ll encounter fewer drinking triggers.
 You’ll also have people to talk to when things get difficult.

 Medication for alcohol addiction is not as widely known as AA or rehab, but it’s one of the most effective ways to stop drinking.
 The Sinclair Method, for example, has demonstrated a 78 percent long-term success rate using naltrexone to limit alcohol cravings.

 Three medications are approved by the FDA to treat alcoholism: naltrexone, acamprosate, and disulfiram.
-There are also several drugs which are prescribed off-label, including gabapentin, baclofen, and topiramate.
-Each of these works differently, but all can help you overcome physical addiction to alcohol.
+There are also several drugs that are prescribed off-label, including gabapentin, baclofen, and topiramate.
+Each of these works differently, but all can help you overcome the physical addiction to alcohol.
 This can make the psychological battle much easier.